theOehrly/Fast-F1/README.rst

 .. image:: docs/_static/readme.svg
     :target: docs/_static/readme.svg

 Compatibility
 =============

-Starting with the Austrian GP 2020 the API provides the position data in a somewhat different format.
-This currently breaks ALL functionality of the track class.
-Maybe also other functionality.
+Timing data is available for the 2018, 2019 and 2020 season.

-The library is fully compatible with 2018 and 2019 season.
-Older seasons are still accessible and it is possible to obtain general weekend information (limited to `Ergast web api <http://ergast.com/mrd/>`_).
+Very basic weekend information is available for older seasons (limited to `Ergast web api <http://ergast.com/mrd/>`_).
 Live timing and telemetry is only available starting from 2018.